iotaledger/hornet/DOCKER.md

 curl -LO https://dbfiles.iota.org/mainnet/hornet/latest-export.gz.bin
 ```

 ii.
-Edit the `config.json` for neighbors and alternative ports if needed.
+Edit the `config.json` for alternative ports if needed.

 iii.
+Edit `neighbors.json` to your neighbors addresses.

+iv.
 The docker image runs under user with uid 39999.
 To make sure no permission issues, create the directory for the database, e.g.:
 ```sh
 mkdir mainnetdb && chown 39999:39999 mainnetdb
 ```